Roy H. Park: Park Communications

 After selling Duncan Hines, Park began to look around for new business opportunities.
 In 1961, he used his shares of Procter & Gamble as collateral to acquire two radio stations in North Carolina and established Park Broadcasting, Inc. He left Procter & Gamble the following year and began rapidly purchasing other radio and TV stations.
 In 1972, he started purchasing newspapers; five years later, he owned 40 of them.
 Most of his acquisitions were in small to medium-sized markets, far away from big cities.

 "Park saw gold in owning broadcast stations," said his longtime deputy Johnny Babcock.
 "They are reasonably invulnerable to competition, not overburdened with depreciable assets, high profile in their community, and while regulated by the government, the franchise for the assigned frequency on the airwaves is protected by Uncle Sam."
 Park's TV stations operated at a 45% profit margin, with radio in the high 30s, "outdoor billboards in the low 30s, newspapers in the mid to high 20s.
 A big grocery retailer does well to turn a profit of 2-3 percent; industrial concerns score success if they exceed 10 percent operating profit.
 Broadcasting was a pretty fat cat."

 By 1977, Park had become the first broadcaster to acquire seven television stations, seven AM radio, and seven FM radio stations—the legal limit at the time.
 In 1983, Congress relaxed limits on ownership, and Park resumed buying.
 Park changed the name of the company and went public in 1983, selling 10% of his shares and retaining 90% of the company.
 At the time of his death, Park Communications controlled 21 radio stations, seven television stations, and 144 publications; the company's market reach was estimated at one-quarter of all American households and employed over 3,000 people.
-As the conglomerate grew, he often said that he did not sell media properties, he bought them.
+Throughout his lifetime, Park had no interest in selling his media assets, saying that he was always a buyer and never a seller.

 After his death, Park Communications was bought for $710 million by a pair of investors using a loan from the Retirement Systems of Alabama.
 It was resold in 1996 to Media General.

-In 2017, Media General was sold to Nexstar Broadcasting Group.
-The combined company is now known as Nexstar Media Group.
+In 2017, Media General was sold to the current Nexstar Media Group.